What to know about the deadly Lisbon funicular crash

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Maddie Araujo, Francisca Marques, Amy Croffey, Barbie Latza Nadeau, Stephanie Halasz and Max Saltman contributed reporting.
+CNN’s Maddie Araujo, Francisca Marques, Amy Croffey, Barbie Latza Nadeau, Stephanie Halasz, Max Saltman and Oliver Sherwood contributed reporting.